thaliees/NavigationDrawer/README.md

 * The image can be small or actual size.

 ##### Option: Gallery
-When the user selects the Gallery option, from the side menu, the application show the gallery for select a photo and display it in the application
+* When the user selects the Gallery option, from the side menu, the application show the gallery for select a photo and display it in the application.

+##### Option: Location
+Creation MapsActivity.
+* Configure build.gradle (Module: app)
+* Configure AndroidManifest